askmike/gekko/docs/internals/events.md

 - [tradeCompleted](#tradeCompleted-event): Every time a trading plugin (either the live trader or the paper trader) has completed a trade.
 - [tradeAborted](#tradeAborted-event): Every time a trading plugin (either the live trader or the paper trader) has NOT acted on new advice (due to unsufficiant funds or a similar reason).
-- [tradeCancelled](#tradeCancelled-event): Every time the live trader was unable to trade.
+- [tradeErrored](#tradeErrored-event): Every time the live trader was unable to execute an initialized.
+- [tradeCancelled](#tradeCancelled-event): Every time the live trader cancelled a not yet executed trade.
 - [portfolioChange](#portfolioChange-event): Every time the content of the portfolio has changed.
 - [portfolioValueChange](#portfolioValueChange-event): Every time value of the portfolio has changed.
 - [performanceReport](#performanceReport-event): Every time the profit report was updated.